Things to Do in Yerevan in April

 What's happening during your visit

-For two days in late April, the entire city becomes an open-air wine festival — Republic Square packs with booths from 40+ Armenian wineries, and locals treat it like a massive block party.
+For two days in late April, the entire city becomes an open-air wine festival, Republic Square packs with booths from 40+ Armenian wineries, and locals treat it like a massive block party.
 You'll sample vintages unavailable outside the country, paired with khorovats (barbecue) from street grills.

-Armenia's national fruit claims its own celebration in mid-April — the botanical gardens host tastings of 20+ apricot varieties, and grandmothers sell homemade jam in jars tied with red string.
+Armenia's national fruit claims its own celebration in mid-April, the botanical gardens host tastings of 20+ apricot varieties, and grandmothers sell homemade jam in jars tied with red string.
 Northern Avenue's pink-white blossoms make it peak Instagram season.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid